Quick Look at this Recipe

 - butter – always a must when cooking turkey and it can easily be swapped out for a plant-based butter.

-- dry rub – highly recommend our homemade smoked turkey rub, but a store-bought option would work too.
+- turkey dry rub – highly recommend our simple smoked turkey rub, but a store-bought option would work too.

-- broth – any type of chicken broth or turkey broth are perfect for adding moisture to the cooking process and then they can be used to make smoked turkey gravy!
+- broth – any type of chicken broth or turkey broth are perfect for adding moisture to the cooking process and then they can be used to make smoked turkey gravy with drippings!

 How To Prep a Spatchcock Turkey for the Smoker